rabialateef/HTMLEmails/README.md

 How to Use:
 ===========

-copy the code in your .php file through which you are going to send the email.
+1. copy the code in your .php file through which you are going to send the email.
+2. change ALL THE VARIABLES.
+I'll recommend to use find freature on your editor to find all the Php variables i have used in the code to change them so there is no chance of error left.

+In case of any help kindly leave a word.

+Rabia Lateef